ilg-deprecated/openocd-build/README-0.10.0-8.md

 ## Changes

-Compared to the master OpenCOD, the changes are:
+Compared to the master OpenOCD, the changes are:

 - ARM semihosting uses the new separate implementation; there should be no functional differences.